-The QIRP measures general cognitive abilities (g factor) with an emphasis on:
+The QIRP measures cognitive abilities (g factor)

 the ability to establish logical links between words or concepts,